un4rch/openpilot_AdvExamples/docs/carlini_wagner_attack.md

 First, we are going to understand the background behind the algorithm.

+## Key Parameters
+- **Learning rate**: Controls how quickly the perturbation is adjusted at each iteration.
+- **Max iterations**: Determines how many times the optimization will run.
+- **Kappa (confidence)**: Ensures the adversarial example is classified with a certain confidence.
+A higher kappa value makes the attack more aggressive.

 ## Optimization Problem

 The Carlini & Wagner attack is essentially an optimization problem.
 The goal is to solve for an adversarial perturbation that minimizes the following objective function.